 I know from many years of doing anti-prison work, and the many currently and formerly incarcerated people who are my friends, colleagues, and collaborators, that our communities and this country would be much stronger if the thousands of people serving death by incarceration sentences were able to come home.

-This year, on the World Day Against the Death Penalty, I hope everyone who has worked tirelessly to end capital punishment will join us in the call to end death by incarceration in all its forms.
+As the movement against perpetual punishment grows, I hope everyone who has worked tirelessly to end capital punishment will join us in the call to end death by incarceration in all its forms.